bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 `$ gulp dev`

-With the Rails application running on port 3000, the Node.js server recognizes the port is active and launches on port 3001.
+The Node.js server launches on port 3001.
+Fortunately, this avoids a port conflict with the Rails application running on port 3000.

+### Send and Observe API Requests

+TK

-### Issue: No 'Access-Control-Allow-Origin'
+### Troubleshooting: No 'Access-Control-Allow-Origin'

-In the JavaScript console, you'll see an error:
+In the JavaScript console, if you see this error it is due to a missing or misconfigured `rack-cors` gem:

 `Failed to load http://localhost:3000/ahoy/events: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:3001' is therefore not allowed access.`

-Next we'll resolve this issue.
+If you see this error, check the section "Configure CORS for API Requests."